jpetitto/GistList/README.md

 ### Task 2
 *WARNING*: don't forget to commit your finished work for task 1 with commit title "Task 1" before starting this task.

-Some of the gists that we are getting have anonymous owners, which in turn means we don't have the owner's image to load for the gist.
+Some of the gists that we are fetching have anonymous owners, which in turn means we don't have the owner's image to load for the gist.

 1. Switch to use `GithubApi.getGistsObservable()` as your api which will return you an `Observable` instead of `Call` object.
 Make sure the app behaves as it supposed to with the new method of fetching the data.
 2. Filter out the gists with no owners/images